GlazeGlopMike/glazeglopbot/README.md

 Currently features a coin tosser, dice roller and random integer generator.

 ### VC
-Currently limited to playing local sound files.
-The cog has basic player functions like stopping, pausing, and resuming.
+Plays sounds from local OGG files or from YouTube.
+The cog has basic player functions like pausing, resuming, and stopping.

 ### Weather
 GlazeGlopBot grabs weather data through API calls to [OpenWeatherMap](https://openweathermap.org/).
 To make location input user-friendly, GlazeGlopBot uses the [Bing Maps API](https://www.bingmapsportal.com/) to resolve natural language inputs into geographic coordinates.
 The weather cog then makes a OneCall request to OWM, which returns information such as temperature, precipitation, air/wind conditions, and sunrise/sunset times.
 This data is presented using an embed.